zainabaltahoo/website/content/en/courses/350/blog-project/views.md

   template_name = 'post_list.html'
 ```

 The only difference between using ListView and DetailedView is that in DetailedView we specified a model, and the view will fetch a single object from that model type.
 With ListView, we specify a QuerySet.
 A QuerySet in Django is like a select statement in SQL, it is used to fetch a group or list of object that match a specific criteria.
-Here, the QuerySet to used to fetch Post objects, that have status = 1 (i.e., published posts), and they must be ordered newered first.
+Here, the QuerySet to used to fetch Post objects, that have status = 1 (i.e., published posts), and they must be ordered newer first.
 Then the template tells Django how to show them.

 QuerySets is one of the most important features of Django and complement Django database models.
 It allows us to control what data is fetched from the database.
 For more information on how to work with database objects and QuerySets, please refer to [Django's documentation on QuerySets](https://docs.djangoproject.com/en/3.1/topics/db/queries/).